bitcoinerlab/miniscript/COMPILER.md

 Correctness properties answer "is this miniscript well-typed and semantically valid?"
-They ensure fragments are used in the right context (B/V/K/W rules), require the right kind of stack input, and preserve intended meaning.
+They ensure fragments are used in the right context (B/V/K/W rules), require the right kind of stack input and preserve intended meaning.
 Without correctness, a miniscript may compile to ASM but no longer represent the policy it claims (for example, an `or_b` that behaves like `and`).